 Thanks to McAteer’s flip-flop, that ‘compromise’ cable car alternative (so called because it kept at least some of the Cal Cable trackage) faced no competition on the June 1954 ballot.
 The Public Utilities Commission had already irked cable car supporters by shutting down the Jones Street shuttle in February, then really fanned the flames by closing the O’Farrell line and the Cal line west of Van Ness on that May evening, without waiting for the June vote.

 When voters pulled the levers in June 1954 following this deluge of disinformation, they passed Prop E by a scant 12,000 votes.
-Allies of Mrs. Klussmann, led by attorney Morris Lowenthal and his ‘Cable Car Vigilantes’ group (including eager young volunteers like Philip Hoffman, now MSR’s historian) rapidly qualified an unprecedented initiative to amend the City Charter to undo what Prop E had done.
+Allies of Mrs. Klussmann, led by attorney Morris Lowenthal and his ‘Cable Car Vigilantes’ group (including eager young volunteers like Philip Hoffman, longtime historian for our nonprofit) rapidly qualified an unprecedented initiative to amend the City Charter to undo what Prop E had done.
 Again, Jones, still on the City payroll, went to work.
 Merchants groups were offered zoning changes to permit parking lots in exchange for their opposition to the cable car restoration initiative, Prop J. Muni books were cooked to make a claim that the smaller cable car system implemented by Prop E was saving money, when in fact, deficits were actually higher than when all five lines were running.

 This all came out in a subsequent trial, when Lowenthal sued Jones and won.
-However, by that time, Prop J had lost.
+However, by that time, Prop J had lost, and the city had already torn up the tracks on O’Farrell.
 Turner and Jones were both found liable and Jones was forced to return two months pay to the City.
-However, the judge ruled that, “Illegal campaigning by city officials, even if accomplished, as here, by gross misrepresentations and all the tricks of the political arena, is not sufficient ground for invalidating an election by court action.”
-The votes stood.
-Half of the City’s cable car system was gone forever.
+But the ballot measure results stood, and half of the city’s cable car system was gone forever.

 Still with us